I am excited about introducing myself to you and your family. My mission is for our community to embrace wellness through total body awareness.

 June earned her Bachelor of Fine Arts and Masters of Fine Arts Degrees from New York University, Tisch School of the Arts.
 There she was introduced to Labanotation (a system of analyzing and recording movement – the written language of movement) and pursued movement literacy.
 June continued her movement language training at the Dance Notation Bureau in New York City, where she received her Labanotation Teaching and Labanotation Directing Certificates.
 June became a consultant for the Dance Notation Bureau before joining the Doctoral Program at Texas Woman’s University.

-(photo archive. circa 1980 — June Idrissa with her students on the front lawn of NdiBem Theatrical Dance Production Company and School.)
+(above photo archive. circa 1980 — Master Teacher June Idrissa with her students on the front lawn of NdiBem Theatrical Dance Production Company and School.)

 (above photo archive. circa 2015 — Master Teacher June Idrissa and Derrick D’Mojah Sensei with Nagata Sho Gakko students after their ISMA Class, in Wakayama Japan.)

 (above photo archive. circa 2014 —Master Teacher June Idrissa with her students in ISMA Studio located in Washington, DC.)

 (above photo archive. circa 2013 — Master Teacher June Idrissa with her student in ISMA Studio located in Washington, DC.)

 (above photo archive. circa 2013 — Master Teacher June Idrissa with her students at Petit Scholars Childcare Center School.)

 (above photo archive. circa 2014 — Master Teacher June Idrissa with students in Workshop at Top Wellness Center in Wakayama, Japan.)